BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 ### **Role 6: Bond Issuer**
 The **Bond Issuer** raises capital for a project through an impact bond debt instrument.
 They are responsible for ensuring regulatory compliance and for establishing the legal constructs of the fund.
 The Bond Issuer is liable to investors for the capital raised and liable to Project Owners for making payments for goods and services to be delivered through the project.
 The Bond Issuer authorises agents to participate in the bond and interact with the bond mechanisms within the scopes of capabilities allowed by their respective roles.

 A **BondIssuer** role is characterized by the ability to issue bonds, receive bond tokens, distribute bond tokens to the bond’s stakeholders, change bond parameters or terminate bond life, and submit disputes.

 ####  **BondIssuer** Mechanism Action Space:
-1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>
+1. Claim<a href="glossary.md#note4" id="note4ref"><sup>4</sup></a>

 #### Example:
 UBS Optimus Foundation - a foundation linked to a global wealth manager staffed with philanthropy experts.